inmanta/inmanta-core/docs/model_developers/model_design.rst

 #.
 Keep close to the API.
 Keep the structure of the inmanta model as close as possible to the API you model.
 Refrain from adding abstraction layers when doing pure integration.
 #.
 Prefer modeling relations as relations, avoid reference by string.
-#.
-Align indexes to the real world identity.
-#.
-Have index an aligned with resource identity

 Keep close to the API
 ---------------------